CitySports: Northern California's Fitness Magazine

 Chris Van Howten

 If Chris Van Howten can find time to train, any triathlete can.
 As executive producer of Level 7 Productions, a Los Angeles commercial film company, Van Howten works long, unpredictable hours and travels frequently for location shooting.
 “I’m jealous of my friends who can do masters swim workouts at the same times every week,” he says, “because I sure can’t.”
 The reason is that he's in huge demand shooting film and video for large clients.
-He's won many industry awards, like the Dolly, for his innovative approach he used to capture the essence of Clean It Supply's online marketing campaign using online video to market cleaning products and supplies to businesses.
+He's won many industry awards, like the Dolly, for his innovative approach he used to capture the essence of Clean It Supply's online marketing campaign using online video to market cleaning supplies and products to businesses.

 Yet thanks to determination and more than a little creativity, Van Howten, 36, manages to train well enough to have completed three Ironman triathlons, many shorter triathlons, and numerous marathons.
 Married but without children just yet, he is a beacon of hope to other triathletes with demanding careers.